vivrichards600/vivrichards600.github.io/_posts/2020-01-02-automating-testing-for-accessibility.md

 ## Colour and contrast

-This guideline helps to ensure that there is enough contrast between text and its background colour.
+Are you using enough contrast between text and its background colour.
 It's important because a user of your site may have low vision and so needs content to have enough contrast to read it.

 A simple way to check for colour contrast issues is to use the [WAVE browser extension](http://wave.webaim.org/extension/).
 Once you have installed the extension, click on the WAVE icon and within the sidebar popup you will see details of any contrast issues.
 There is also a contrast tab where you can provide colours in order to test the contrast ratio of a given text and background colour.